herobaby71/buddymap/README.md

 # buddymap
-0. Install python 3.5 on the computer and set it as the default python3.
-Install and set up git account
+0. Install python 3.5 on the computer and set it as the default python3.<br />
+      Install and set up git account (optional: set up public and private key with git)
 1. mkdir <folder_name>
 2. cd <folder_name>
 4. python3 -m venv myvirtualenv                            (create virtual env within the <folder_name>)